Khan/graphie-to-png/README.md

 ## Warning to Devs

 Khan Exercises is very out of date.
 This is because graphie-to-png will not work after some changes made in January, 2015.
-See [this support ticket](https://app.asana.com/0/27216215224639/36842953088193) for more information.
+See [this support ticket](https://app.asana.com/0/27216215224639/36842953088193) (see also /r/asana-links) for more information.

 Upgrading Khan Exercises would be a fairly large task, so you may want to consider other alternatives instead (like cherry picking into the `graphie-to-png` branch of Khan Exercises).